 Moonee Valley City Council is preparing a housing strategy to ensure the diverse housing needs of the community can be met.
 The strategy will include consideration of social and affordable housing and homelessness, and ways to ensure future growth is directed to appropriate locations supported by public transport, tree canopy and open space, shops and services.

 Last year, Council's Community Advisory Panel came together to discuss what ‘a city with housing for all’ looks like.
-The Panel gave us 22 recommendations which will be used to inform our housing strategy.
+The Panel gave us 22 recommendations which we are using to inform our housing strategy.

 • Population and housing